Enquire about Diane’s availabilityContact

 Expertise: GDP, Brexit, Global Economics

 Diane Coyle (OBE) is the inaugural Bennett Professor of Public Policy at the University of Cambridge.
-In 2017, Diane was awarded the prestigious Indigo Prize in economics.
+Previously she was Visiting Professor at the University of Manchester’s Institute for Political and Economic Governance.
+In 2017, Diane was awarded the prestigious Indigo Prize in economics for submitting the best hypothetical plans to overhaul GDP as an economic measurement as economies move more into the digital and information age.

 She runs the consultancy Enlightenment Economics.
 Diane is a Fellow of the Office for National Statistics and a Member of the Natural Capital Committee.
 She was Vice-Chair of the BBC Trust until April 2015, a member of the Migration Advisory Committee from 2007-2012, and a member of the Competition Commission from 2001-2009.
 She is also a visiting research associate at the University of Oxford’s Smith School of Enterprise and the Environment.